tinygo-org/drivers/README-net.md

 "net" package.
 The subset maintains Go 1 compatiblity guarantee.
 A Go application that uses "net" will most-likey just work on TinyGo if the usage is within the subset offered.
-(There may be external constraints such as limited SRAM on embedded environment that may limit full functionality).
+(There may be external constraints such as limited SRAM on some targets that may limit full "net" functionality).

 Continue below for details on using "net" and "net/http" packages.